mspnp/iaas-landing-zone-baseline/03-subscription-vending-request.md

 ## Steps

-1. Communicate initial application requirements.
+1. Gather initial application requirements and submit application landing zone request.

-   > :book: Instead of opening an ITSM ticket or using your portal, we'll document key concepts to communicate which will be used in the next step.
+   > :book: Instead of opening an ITSM ticket or using your portal, we'll document key concepts to communicate to the platform team which will be used in the next step.
 These values are all from the [IaaS baseline](https://github.com/mspnp/iaas-baseline) architecture.

+   - Biographical information
      - Business unit: **BU03**
      - App identifier: **A42**
+     - Mission-critical: **No**
-   - Environment: **Pre-production**
+   - Ingress information
-   - Internet Ingress: **Workload-managed, one public IP**
+     - Internet ingress: **Workload-managed, one public IP**
        - WAF and DDoS applied by workload team
      - Cross-premises ingress: **None**
+   - Engress information
      - Internet egress: **Yes**
+     - Known initial firewall allowances
        - Infra: Ubuntu updates and NTP
        - Infra: Windows updates and NTP
        - Infra: Azure monitor
        - Workload: nginx.org
        - Workload: github
      - Cross-premises egress: **None**
+     - Fully predictable public IP for egress: **No**
+     - High SNAT port usage on egress: **No**
-   - Number of virtual networks needed: **one**
+   - Number of virtual networks needed: **One**
      - Size: **/16** TODO-CK
      - Region: **eastus2**
    - Primary Azure resources: